MannanGosrani/predixion-assignment/README.md

 ## How It Works

-1. User uploads/pastes transcript(s)
+1. The user submits transcripts through the frontend.
-2. Frontend sends request to backend
+2. The frontend sends requests to FastAPI endpoints.
-3. Backend feeds transcript into GPT model
-4. GPT extracts:

-   * Intent
-   * Sentiment
-   * Summary
-   * Action requirement
-5. Results are sent back to frontend
+3. The backend sends transcripts to Gemini using a structured-output prompt.
+4. The LLM returns intent, sentiment, action requirement, and summary.
+5. The backend returns structured JSON to the UI.
-6. UI renders clean insight cards and batch tables
+6. The UI displays insights and tables for batch results.
+7. Data is stored in PostgreSQL for persistence.

 ---

 ## Batch Processing Flow

-* CSV is parsed in the browser (PapaParse)
+* CSV is parsed in the browser using PapaParse.
-* Each transcript is sent to backend
+* Each transcript is sent individually to the backend.
-* UI dynamically updates each row
+* The table updates dynamically as each result is processed.
-* Full results become available for export
+* Final results can be downloaded as a CSV.

 ---